go-pluto/pluto/README.md

 $ rm -f generate_cert.go
 ```

 Please keep in mind that the certificate generated via this command really only is to be used for testing, never in production mode.
-It is self-signed for localhost addresses and only of 1024 bits key length which should not be used in production anymore today.
+It is self-signed for localhost addresses and only of 1024 bits key length which should not be used anywhere serious anymore.

-The remaining required certificates, the mentioned internal ones, can simply be generated by running:
+The remaining required certificates, mentioned internal ones, can simply be generated by running:

 ```bash
 $ make pki